-Parameter Type Description turbidity float This parameter determines the amount of aerosol present in the atmosphere.
+Parameter Туре Description turbidity float This parameter determines the amount of aerosol present in the atmosphere.
 Valid range: 1-10.
-(Default: 3, correspond- ing to a clear sky in a temperate climate) albedo spectrum Specifies the ground albedo (Default: 0.15) year, month, day integer Denote the date of the observation (Default: 2010, 07, 10) hour,minute, ∠ second float Local time at the location of the observer in 24-hour format (Default: 15, 00, 00, i.e. 3PM) latitude, longitude, timezone float These three parameters specify the oberver's latitude and longitude in degrees, and the local timezone offset in hours, which are required to compute the sun's position.
-(Default: 35.6894, 139.6917, 9 - Tokyo, Japan) sunDirection vector Allows to manually override the sun direction in world space.
-When this value is provided, parameters pertaining to the computation of the sun direction (year, hour, latitude, etc. are unnecessary.
-(Default: none) stretch float Stretch factor to extend emitter below the horizon, must be in [1,2] (Default: 1, i.e. not used) resolution integer Specifies the horizontal resolution of the precomputed image that is used to represent the sun environment map (Default: 512, i.e. 512×256) sunScale float This parameter can be used to separately scale the the amount of illumination emitted by the sun.
+(Default: 3, correspond- ing to a clear sky in a temperate climate) albedo spectrum Specifies the ground albedo (Default: 0.15) year, month, day integer Denote the date of the observation (Default: 2010, 07, 10) hour,minute,∠ second float Local time at the location of the observer in 24-hour format (Default: 15, 00, 00, i.e. 3PM) latitude, longitude, timezone float These three parameters specify the observer's latitude and longitude in degrees, and the local timezone offset in hours, which are required to compute the sun's position.
+(Default: $35.6894, 139.6917, 9 - Tokyo, Japan)$ sunDirection vector Allows to manually override the sun direction in world space.
+When this value is provided, parameters pertain- ing to the computation of the sun direction (year, hour, latitude, etc. are unnecessary.
+(Default: none) stretch float Stretch factor to extend emitter below the horizon, must be in [1,2] (Default: 1, i.e. not used) resolution integer Specifies the horizontal resolution of the precomputed im- age that is used to represent the sun environment map (De- fault: 512, i.e. $512 \times 256$ ) sunScale float This parameter can be used to separately scale the the amount of illumination emitted by the sun.
 (Default: 1) skyScale float This parameter can be used to separately scale the the amount of illumination emitted by the sky.
-(Default: 1)
+(Default: 1) sunRadiusScale float Scale factor to adjust the radius of the sun, while preserving its power.
+Set to 0 to turn it into a directional light source.